 - 3 letters of recommendation

 - Graduate faculty identification- on the application, students should identify at least two epidemiology graduate faculty members with whom they would like to work.
-Here is a list of faculty available to mentor students entering Fall 2019.
+Here is a list of faculty who were available to mentor students entering Fall 2019.
 This list will be updated for Fall 2020 no later than September 2019.

 - Unofficial transcripts from each post-secondary institution you have attended.

 - For applicants with post-secondary degrees from a non-US institution, WES course-by-course evaluations are strongly recommended.

 The Department receives more than 150 applications a year for eight to ten spaces.
 Admitted students most often have:

 - An advanced degree in epidemiology or related field